 We all know that an active lifestyle is imperative for the heart.
 And of course it is essential to make healthy lifestyle choices.
 Inactivity is rated the number one killer of both men and women in North America according to the American Heart Association .
 And it is also probably the easiest thing to change about your health: simply get more active.

 Many people, however, struggle to become active, and this has a massive effect on their heart health.
 Research shows, however, that practicing asanas actually helps people to make other lifestyle changes such as adopting a healthy diet and being more active

 Stress has a profoundly negative effect on heart health .
 Yoga benefits the heart by cutting out the stress.

 This is partly because stress leads many people to adopt unhealthy habits such as smoking, drinking and the use of narcotics.
 And stress also has a direct effect on blood pressure and cholesterol levels.

 Stress can also lead the body to create pains, particularly headaches and stomach pains, and can also stop you from sleeping at night.
 Being stressed leads the body to release adrenaline, which increases breathing rate and heart rate and causes high blood pressure.

 One of the main benefits of yoga for heart health is that it massively reduces stress.
-In 2017 the journal Reproductive Biomedicine Online revealed that yoga reduces stress by making us more active and by focusing the mind on breathing through the practice of pranayama.
-Another way to use yoga to reduce stress is through the lesser known technique of Prayahara [sensory withdrawal].
+In 2017 the journal Reproductive Biomedicine Online revealed that it reduces stress by making us more active and by focusing the mind on breathing through the practice of pranayama.
+Another way to use it to reduce stress is through the lesser known technique of Prayahara [sensory withdrawal].

 It has been proven that meditation reduces blood pressure.

 Yoga could have the same effect.
-This is especially true for Iyengar Yoga, according to research published by the National Institute of Health
+This is especially true for Iyengar, according to research published by the National Institute of Health.

 This is backed-up by a 2017 study published by the Journal Of Alternative And Complimentary Medicine that showed that yoga decreases both systolic and diastolic blood pressure.